 top of page

-Our state-of-the-art 3D printing systems cover a wide range of materials and technologies.
+Our 3D printing systems cover a wide range of materials and technologies.
 Ranging from metals (SLM) and ceramics (LCM), to polymers (PµSL, SLA, FDM/FFF, Polyjet) and biomaterials (Bioprinting).
-With alternative fabrication methods available, including melt-spinning with twin extruders and electro-spinning.
+With alternative fabrication methods available, including melt-extrusion and laser engraving.

 Formlabs Form 2 & 4B, Boston Microfabrication microArch® S240